 The IAA also continues to address Pilot/aircrew hazard reduction measures such as education and training.
 In 2011 the IAA issued a General Advisory Memorandum (GAM 01/11) that provided guidance to industry of this emerging and growing threat.
+The IAA has worked with c) Review SAE ARP5598 "Laser Visual Interference - Pilot Operational Procedures" and provide any necessary updates to currently published IAA guidance on this subject.

-The IAA has worked with Irish AOC Holders to ensure that their flight SOP's and associated crew training plans address the hazard of laser attacks and has included this specific risk in the appropriate oversight evaluation checklist.
+Irish AOC Holders to ensure that their flight SOP's and associated crew training plans address the hazard of laser attacks and has included this specific risk in the appropriate oversight evaluation checklist.